saltudelft/libsa4py/JSONOutput.md

 Description of the fields:
 - `name`: The name of the processed function.
+- `q_name`: The qualified name of the processed function.
 - `params`: Contains the parameters of the processed function and their type if available.
 - `ret_exprs`: Contains the return expressions of the processed function.
 - `ret_type`: Return type of the processed function if available.